 In Fall 2017, the unit will seek accreditation through the Council for the Accreditation of Educator Preparation (CAEP).

-In addition to our accreditation status, our degree programs are nationally recognized by the following professional associations:
+- 100 % of our programs are recognized/recognized with condition by the following professional associations:

 - American Council on the Teachers of Foreign Languages (ACTFL)